ska-telescope/cdm-shared-library/README.md

 ## Quickstart

-This project is structured to use Docker containers for development and testing so that the build environment, test environment and test results are all completely reproducible and are independent of host environment.
-It uses ``make`` to provide a consistent UI.
+This project is a Python library that uses `poetry` to manage the enivrionment.
+``make`` targets are provided for the convenience of developers.

 First, clone this repository with: